moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/call-permit.md

 ![Compiling SetMessage.sol](/images/builders/interact/ethereum-api/precompiles/call-permit/call-4.webp)

-Then instead of deploying the contract, you'll just need to access it given the address of the precompile:
+Then, instead of deploying the contract, you'll just need to access it given the address of the precompile:

 1. Click on the **Deploy and Run** tab, directly below the **Compile** tab in Remix.
 Note: you are not deploying a contract here, instead you are accessing a precompiled contract that is already deployed
 2. Make sure **Injected Provider - Metamask** is selected in the **ENVIRONMENT** drop down